Ljubičevo stable: History

 Predecessor of the modern stable was an agricultural society named “Morava", after the nearby river.
 It was founded by Prince Miloš, on the land which he took from the local Turks in 1860, 5 km from downtown Požarevac.
 The prince donated the land to the state for the benefit of the people.
 The stable was founded with the purpose of introducing the best horse breeds to Serbia.

 After Prince Mihailo Obrenović succeeded his father that same year, he took over the stable, too.
 The area of the complex was enlarged to 300 ha and in 1866 Prince Mihailo renamed it to Ljubičevo, after his mother, Princess Ljubica.
 A residence of Ljubičin konak was built so as the several stables next to it, where horses were bred especially for the prince who mas a major equestrian enthusiast and organized the first horse races in Serbia.

 By the early 20th century, Ljubičevo advanced into the major European stable, with over 500 horses.
-Stable was destroyed twice, in both World Wars, but was renewed.
+The stable was destroyed twice, in both World Wars, but was renewed.
 After World War II, Ljubičevo became а military stable, but only five years later, in 1951, it lost this status because of the modernization of the military.